MicrosoftDocs/dynamics365smb-docs/business-central/across-import-data-configuration-packages.md

 ---
-title: Use Excel to import data into Business Central| Microsoft Docs
+title: Use Excel to import data into Business Central
-description: Use the default configuration package to add customer data in Excel and import the data back into Business Central .
+description: Use the default configuration package to add customer data in Excel and import the data back into Business Central.
 author: edupont04
 ms.service: dynamics365-business-central
 ms.topic: article